tylerb8/tylerb8.github.io/projects/project-2.md

   - Jupyter Notebook
   - Keras
   - Classification
-summary: Single Neuron Networks - Iris Dataset
+summary: Used a Single Neuron Network along with the Iris Dataset to classify 3 different classes of flowers each with 50 photos each.
+This project uses a perceptron, Fisher Discriminant, and Support Vector Machine.
 ---